pkerspe/ESP-StepperMotor-Server/README.md

 The following devices can be configured:
 - Stepper Motors (or to be more precise "connected stepper drivers")
-- Switches (input signals): multiple types of functions are supported for the switches ..- Limit/Homing Switches
+- Switches (input signals): multiple types of functions are supported for the switches -- Limit/Homing Switches
-..- Position Switches
+-- Position Switches
-..- emergency stop switches
+-- emergency stop switches
-..- in future versions also switches to trigger movement macros
+-- in future versions also switches to trigger movement macros will be supported
 - Rotary encoders as control inputs to control the configured steppers

 ## Insallation of the Web UI